SomeAspy/aspy.dev/README.md

 ### Unique

 I do not use templates or color pallettes.
-All SCSS and JSX is made by me, by hand.
+All CSS and JSX is made by me, by hand.